spawaskar-cora/cora-docs/docs/user-guide/user-roles-permissions.md

 4. Search:
     1. User can set a default search option.
     2. User can an save the last used Search By criteria and the search will be defaulted to this saved Search By criteria.
-    3. User can choose to open the Specimen screen in a new tab via the Search resulst screen.
+    3. User can choose to open the Specimen screen in a new tab via the Search results screen.

 ### Notification